NYPL-discovery/sierra-wrapper/README.md

 <a name="loadConfig"></a>

 ## loadConfig(configOrFile) ⇒ <code>boolean</code>
-Loads a congig object, passed or from disk
+Loads a config object, passed or from disk

 **Kind**: global function
 **Returns**: <code>boolean</code> - did it load or not